-Alex Hilleary • October 31, 2018
+BoxCast Team • October 31, 2018

-They can be used for anything from an easy one-camera, hands off setup to a highly produced multi-cam setup where the production crew controls the cameras from a studio.
-They are particularly helpful when you don't have a large team to operate a stream.
+PTZ cameras are great for capturing a wide shot of a room or a tough angle while allowing for zoom.
+They can be used for anything from an easy one-camera, hands-off setup to a highly produced multi-cam scenario where the production crew controls the cameras from a studio.
+They're particularly helpful when you don't have a large team to operate a stream.

-Your connection points will give you good insight into the type of setup that camera is built to serve.
-For example, a focus on an NDI output would mean that the camera is built to be an internal IP camera.
-That camera would work best in a workflow that operates within your own local network.
+Your connection points provide good insight into the type of setup the camera is built to serve.
+For example, a focus on an NDI output means the camera is built to be an internal IP camera.
+That kind of camera works best in a workflow that operates within your own local network.

 Resolution: 1080p 60 fps

-Resolution: 1080p 60fps via SDI + HDMI
+Resolution: 1080p 60fps

-Zoom: 30x or 20x Optical /12x Digital Zoom
+Zoom: 30x Optical /12x Digital Zoom

-Outputs: 3G-SDI, HDMI, IP Streaming (RTSP)
+Outputs: 3G-SDI, HDMI, Ethernet Streaming

-For a detailed look into all of the factors that go into purchasing a PTZ camera for live streaming, check out this article from B&H.
+For a detailed look into all the factors that go into purchasing a PTZ camera for live streaming, check out this article from B&H.